-The US NCP has acknowledged receipt of the complaint and confirmed that it will take the lead in handling the case.
-The complainants have provided the NCP with additional allegations concerning the mining permit based on old data, and a factual update.
-The complainants are still awaiting the outcome of the NCP's initial assessment.
+The US NCP acknowledged receipt of the complaint and confirmed that it will take the lead in handling the case.
+The complainants provided the NCP with additional allegations concerning the mining permit based on old data, and a factual update.
+The NCP is currently preparing a final statement that will be shared with both parties prior to publication.

-Case CRH's construction activities in the Occupied Palestine Territories Company/ies Date filed Current status Duration (to date CRH plc.
-3 May 2011 Pending 11 months Complainant Ireland Palestine Solidarity campaign National Contact Point(s) concerned Ireland (lead), Israel Guidelines Chapter(s) & paragraph(s) Chapter II (Gene ral Policies), §1,2,3,6,11
+Case CRH's construction activities in the Occupied Palestine Territories Company/ies Date filed Current status Duration (to date) CRH plc.
+3 May 2011 Pending 13 months Complainant Ireland Palestine Solidarity campaign National Contact Point(s) concerned Ireland (lead), Israel Guidelines Chapter(s) & paragraph(s) Chapter II (General Policies), §1,2,3,6,11